What is CPTPP? Understanding the new business opportunities in Asia-Pacific

 Wednesday, March 27, 2019

-On February 26, 2019, Nova Scotia Business Inc., in partnership with Global Affairs Canada and the Atlantic Canada Opportunities Agency, hosted a CPTPP and CKFTA one-day seminar in Halifax.
-The event invited companies to join some of Canada’s international business development experts to learn about commercial opportunities in Asia-Pacific that stem from the newly signed Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), and the Canada-Korea Free Trade Agreement (CKFTA).
+On February 26, 2019, Nova Scotia Business Inc., in partnership with Global Affairs Canada and the Atlantic Canada Opportunities Agency, hosted a Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and Canada-Korea Free Trade Agreement (CKFTA) one-day seminar in Halifax.
+The event invited companies to join some of Canada’s international business development experts to learn about commercial opportunities in Asia-Pacific that stem from the newly signed CPTPP and the CKFTA.

 What is CPTPP?
 What does it mean for my business?

 Asia-Pacific markets are growing quickly and provide significant opportunities for trade and investment.
-The CPTPP will benefit a wide range of sectors including financial services, fish and seafood, forestry, agriculture and agri-food, and metals and materials.
+The CPTPP benefits a wide range of sectors including financial services, fish and seafood, forestry, agriculture and agri-food, and metals and materials.
 The agreement will result in comprehensive tariff elimination across all sectors.
-Once fully implemented, 99% of tariff lines among CPTPP parties will be duty free.
+Once fully implemented, 99% of tariff lines among CPTPP parties will be duty-free.